viksaraw/PCMLAI_Project1/README.md

 ![Acceptance Rate for more Than 3 Visits by dividing with the BarCouponCount](https://github.com/viksaraw/PCMLAI_Project1-Pictures/blob/main/Prob9-Pic4.png)

 ### Inference : Acceptance rate for less than 3 visit is 12.79% where as Acceptance rate for more than 3 visits = 7.62%.
 This clearly states that drivers who visit less than 3 times a month are more likely to accept the coupons for bar

+## Problem  4.
+Compare the acceptance rate between drivers who go to a bar more than once a month and are over the age of 25 to the all others.
+Is there a difference?